roytang/blog/content/posts/2007/01/nameless-deck-wins.md

-I felt that I had a good game one against Dragonstorm, but I made a misplay where I didn&#8217;t play the second spike feeder that would&#8217;ve kept me alive.
-Even with four dragons out, as long as I survive, there&#8217;s a chance to win because of Hit // Run.
+I felt that I had a good game one against Dragonstorm, but I made a misplay where I didn&'t play the second spike feeder that would&'ve kept me alive.
+Even with four dragons out, as long as I survive, there&'s a chance to win because of Hit // Run.
 Game two I managed to resolve a Persecute for red, bringing his hand to one mountain.
-Game three, he didn&#8217;t draw the storm.
+Game three, he didn&'t draw the storm.

 Round 3: